Capital Lincoln of Wilmington

 Safety & Reliability

-Winner: Tie – Both SUVs excel in safety technology and driver assistance.
+Winner: Tie – Both SUVs excel in safety technology and driver-assistance systems.

 Lincoln Nautilus – Equipped with Lincoln Co-Pilot360™ Vision 2.2 safety features, including Adaptive Cruise Control and Lane-Keeping Assistance, the Nautilus provides reassurance on highways and city streets.
 Owners also benefit from modern driver monitoring features that help reduce fatigue on longer commutes.
 Reliability ratings continue to reflect luxury engineering standards.

-Lincoln Aviator – The Aviator mirrors this focus on driver confidence with the Co-Pilot360™ Drive 2.0 suite, plus available adaptive suspension systems.
-Drivers can also equip Night Vision and advanced parking technology, adding peace of mind in darker downtown Wilmington areas.
+Lincoln Aviator – The Aviator mirrors this focus on driver confidence with the Lincoln Co-Pilot360™ Drive 2.0 suite, which includes a Blind Spot Information System and Reverse Brake Assist, adding peace of mind in busier downtown Wilmington areas.
 Longevity is strong when properly maintained, aligning it with the Nautilus in terms of dependability.

 Pros